Merrill Edge Review

 Merrill Edge, launched in 2010, is an extension of Merrill Lynch, the household brand founded in 1914, which is owned by Bank of America.
 Known for its reliable customer service, Merrill Edge charges $6.95 for stock trades, $6.95 + $.75 for options trades, and is open to all investors, not just Bank of America customers.

-Naturally, there are synergies for those who are already clients of Bank of America.
-From viewing all accounts together to managing those accounts transferring funds, updating contact information, universal log-ins, etc. and qualifying for free monthly trades, Bank of America makes it an easy win for current banking customers.
+Naturally, there are synergies for those who are already Bank of America customers.
+From viewing all accounts together to managing those accounts, instantly transferring funds between accounts, updating contact information, universal logins, etc., and qualifying for free monthly trades, Bank of America makes it an easy win for current banking customers.